 - All pupils are encouraged to take part in all areas of the curriculum.
 No pupil is ever excluded from taking part in an activity or learning due to their SEN or disability.
 However, there are sometimes barriers to learning which prevent some children from making the appropriate progress and accessing the curriculum as their peers would.
 Where this is the case, sensitive adaptations are made to enable all pupils to access their learning entitlement and provision. - The use of differentiated work, along with different and appropriate teaching style to meet the needs of the children is implemented.
-Planning and teaching will be adapted on a daily basis if needed, to meet your child's learning needs; this is documented on the child's agreed individual Plan IPM / APDR. - The encouragement of peer support through mixed ability grouping and paired and group reading and writing activities. - The development of pupils' self- esteem through praise, rewards, merits and a caring ethos in the class and throughout the school. - The use of teaching assistants to provide extra individual or small group attention.
-Specific resources and strategies (essential provision) will be used to support a child individually and in groups, based on a child's individual needs. - The liaison with parents to share in the child's learning and to plan the child's work in partnership. - The use of the identification and monitoring programme. - The use of target setting and individual planning: IPM / APDR, Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that a child's needs are met.
-Assessments will be made ... to highlight small steps of progress and evidence based interventions including: Soundswrite, Maths Recovery etc...
+Planning and teaching will be adapted on a daily basis if needed, to meet your child's learning needs; this is documented on the child's agreed Individual Provision Map (IPM). - The encouragement of peer support through mixed ability grouping and paired and group reading and writing activities. - The development of pupils' self- esteem through praise, rewards, merits and a caring ethos in the class and throughout the school. - The use of teaching assistants to provide extra individual or small group attention.
+Specific resources and strategies (essential provision) will be used to support a child individually and in groups, based on a child's individual needs. - The liaison with parents to share in the child's learning and to plan the child's work in partnership. - The use of target setting and individual planning: Class Teachers plan lessons according to the specific needs of all groups of children in their class and will ensure that a child's needs are met using an Individual Provision Map.
+Assessments will be made regularly to highlight small steps of progress.